haojianzong/ObjectForm/README.md

 ## Motivations

 I found most form libraries for swift are too complicated to bootstrap a simple project.
-So I write FormKit to make it dead simple to build forms for any model class.
+So I write FormKit to make it dead simple for building forms and binding model classes.

-By design, FormKit is minimalist, easy to extend and works well with your UIKit projects.
+FormKit doesn't fight with you to write UIKit code.
+By design, it is simple to understand and extend.
+If you follow the example project carefully, you would find it easy to fit in your Swift project.

 This project has no depenency of any other library.

-## Featuers
+## Features
-- Bind class model variables to form rows
+- Bind class model to form rows
-- Different keyboard for different variable types
+- Work well with UITableView
+- Customize keyboards according to model types
 - Type safe
-- Form validation
+- Form validation is supported
-- Fully customizable form rows
+- A list of Built-in UITableViewCell to support multiple types

 ## Available Rows & Cells

 ### Rows

-- StringRow: Row to support string input, full keyboard
+- `StringRow`: Row to support string input, full keyboard
-- DoubleRow: Row to support number input, numeric keyboard
+- `DoubleRow`: Row to support number input, numeric keyboard
-- DateRow: Row to bind Date value
+- `DateRow`: Row to bind Date value

 ### Cells

-- TextViewInputCell: text input cell
+- `TextViewInputCell`: text input cell
-- SelectInputCell: support selection, provided by `CollectionPicker`
+- `SelectInputCell`: support selection, provided by `CollectionPicker`
-- TextViewVC: A view controller with UITextView to input long text
+- `TextViewVC`: A view controller with UITextView to input long text
-- ButtonCell: Show a button in the form
+- `ButtonCell`: Show a button in the form
-- TypedInputCell: Generic cell to support type binding
+- `TypedInputCell`: Generic cell to support type binding
-- FormInputCell: The base for all cells
+- `FormInputCell`: The base class for all cells

 ## Usage

 You can follow the example in `FormKitExample` to learn how to build a simplke form with a class model.

-### Binding a Model to a Form
+### Binding Model to Form

 ```swift
 class FruitFormData: NSObject, FormDataSource {